 You can also schedule a free -no obligations- 30 minutes phone call with me to see if this methodology would be right for you and suited to help you build your brand(s) or business.
 Just fill out the contact form.

-Last but not least, you can also buy the Positioning-Roulette flashcards, the essential positioning development toolkit available on Amazon (if you live in the US) or on our site (if you live outside the U.S).
-Allow me to brag for a second and mention the 5 stars reviews on Amazon.
+Last but not least, you can also buy the Positioning-Roulette flashcards, the essential positioning development toolkit available on Amazon.